 - Coalition Letter to Congress about preserving the Public Service Loan Forgiveness program (November 13, 2017)

-- Coalition Statement to House Appropriations Committee Urging Members to Support Full Funding of the Student Support and Academic Enrichment Grants Program (SSAEG) at $1.65 billion (July 11, 2016)
+- Coalition Statement to House Appropriations Committee re: Funding the Student Support and Academic Enrichment Grants Program (SSAEG) at $1.65 billion (July 11, 2016)

 - Letter to Senate Legislative Branch Subcommittee on Appropriations Opposing Inclusion of Library of Congress Subject Heading Provision in Legislative Branch Appropriations Legislation or Report (May 18, 2016)